Auction-Fundraisers

 Trichocereus sp.
 ‘Juul’s Giant’/SS01 X Trichocereus tulhuayacensis KK337

 First release of this delightful new hybrid!
 The mother, Juul’s Giant X SS01, is an upright, round stemmed, short spined hybrid with large white flowers; the father was the incomparable, spiny, magenta flowered tulhuayacensis.
-So far the progeny favor their mother’s traits with rounded ribs and short spines that have the darker hues of their father’s.
+So far the progeny favor their mother’s traits with rounded ribs and short spines that have darker hues like their father’s.
 We anticipate extra hardiness and unique colored flowers once mature.
 Be the first to grow this beauty!
 Z8b/9a

-4″+ seedling 2–3 years old – Minimum bid $40
+4″+ seedling 2–3 years old – 5 bids – auction closed – winning bid $56

 Trichocereus sp.
 ‘Juul’s Giant’/SS01 X T. tulhuayacensis KK337 auction plant ↑↑ Mother: Trichocereus sp.
 ‘Juul’s Giant’/SS01 ↑↑ Father: Trichocereus tulhuayacensis KK337 ↑